 - Tip 5: Try some customising and DIYs—you really don’t need to pay $300 for ripped and distressed denim.
 Grab a cheese grater and some scissors and try it yourself.
 Check out my how-to video to see how I did it.

 - Tip 6: Be prepared and take inspiration.
 Decide on looks you love and take the pics with you.
 Study the images and hunt for pieces that match what you see.
 It’s easy to get designer looks for less with thrift, you just need to do a little pre-work.

 How to style op shop and vintage pieces

 I style my pieces exactly as I would a new outfit, just with a little more spunk and story.
 The more you know about fashion and a brands aesthetic the more you can recreate what you see.
-Chanel for example is famous for chic tweed jackets, crisp white collars and lashings of pretty pearls.
-Items like this are easy to find in op shops, so you can have a Chanel-esque experience even when you don’t have the big budget.
+Chanel for example is famous for chic tweed jackets, crisp white collars, and lashings of pretty pearls.
+Items like this are easy to find in an op shop, so you can have a Chanel-esque experience even when you don’t have the big budget.